MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/add-users/get-access-to-and-back-up-a-former-user-s-data.md

 ## Access a former user's OneDrive documents

-If you remove a user's Microsoft 365 license but don't delete the account, you retain access to the content in the user's OneDrive site.
-If you delete their Microsoft 365 account you have 30 days to access a former user’s OneDrive data.
+If you remove a user's license but don't delete the account, you retain access to the content in the user's OneDrive site.
+If you delete their account you have 30 days to access a former user’s OneDrive data.
 If you don't [restore a user account](https://docs.microsoft.com/office365/admin/add-users/restore-user) within 30 days their OneDrive content is deleted.
 Before you delete the account, you should move the content from their OneDrive to another location.

 To preserve a former user's OneDrive for Business documents you first access their OneDrive site and then move the files.

-1. In the admin center, go to the **Users** > **[Active users](https://go.microsoft.com/fwlink/p/?linkid=834822)** page.
+1. In the admin center, go to the **Users** \> **<a href="https://go.microsoft.com/fwlink/p/?linkid=834822" target="_blank">Active users</a>** page.

 2. Select a user.